dantehemerson/cs/README.md

 | Heap      | O(n log(n))     | O(1)             | No     |

-## Tips
+## C++ Tips

 *  Be careful when reassigning a variable, use references instead, to avoid TLE.

 ### Cheatsheets: